Grant S. Green Jr.: Military career

+Political career

 Green left the army in 1983, joining Sears World Trade; there, his work focused initially on government contracts, then included regional management, and then he spent 1984-86 as special assistant to the chairman of SWT.

 In 1986, Green joined the White House as Special Assistant to the President for National Security Affairs and as Executive Secretary of the United States National Security Council.
 In this capacity, Green was responsible for supervising the NSC's staff in their day-to-day interactions with the president and the National Security Advisor, Colin Powell.
 In December 1987, President of the United States Ronald Reagan nominated Green as Assistant Secretary of Defense for Force Management and Personnel, replacing Robert C. Duncan.
 As Assistant Secretary, he was responsible for all of the United States Department of Defense's military and civilian manpower and personnel issues, including manpower for weapons.

 Green left government service in 1989, becoming executive vice president and chief operating officer of a consulting firm.
 He became president and chief executive officer of Global Marketing and Development Solutions in 1996.

 In 2001, the new United States Secretary of State, Colin Powell, asked Green to serve as Under Secretary of State for Management.
 President George W. Bush nominated Green to this office, and, after Senate confirmation, he served in this position from March 30, 2001, until February 4, 2005.

 Green returned to Global Marketing and Development Solutions in 2005 as chairman.
 Since 2007, he has also been president of America Supports You and a member of the Commission on Wartime Contracting in Iraq and Afghanistan.

-Personal

-Green is the son of Grant Sherle Green Sr. (April 14, 1908 – January 16, 2003) and Eveleth Gertrude (Solberg) Green (April 12, 1909 – February 8, 2007).
-They were married in Seattle on June 7, 1935.
-His father served as an artillery officer with the 41st Infantry Division in the Pacific theatre during World War II, earning a Silver Star Medal and two Bronze Star Medals.
-He then served in the Army National Guard until 1965, retiring as a colonel.
-Green Jr.'s parents were interred at Arlington National Cemetery on May 25, 2016.